 An investor can choose to make monthly contributions to their chosen investment fund, known as regular investing.
 The minimum monthly contribution is £50 for ISA or unit trust investments.
 There is no maximum monthly contribution for unit trusts.

 A company which provides information about the investments industry.
-It has operations in 27 countries and currently provides data on more than 422,000 investment offerings.
+It has operations in 27 countries and currently provides data on approximately 473,000 investment offerings.